 Debra S. Nutter – President and CEO / Co-Founder

-Ms. Nutter has over 30 years of experience in the acquisition, development, financing and management of multi-family housing.
-For the past 15 years she has been directly responsible for the management of multi-family complexes that require a working knowledge of federal and state rental subsidy programs as well as resident support services.
-Ms. Nutter attended the University of Maine and currently serves on the boards of several local civic and developmental organizations.
-Ms. Nutter is the Vice President of the Board for Girls, Inc. in Lynn, MA.
+Debbie Nutter has over 30 years of experience in the acquisition, development, financing and management of multi-family housing.
+For the past 20 years she has been directly responsible for the management of multi-family complexes that require a working knowledge of federal and state rental subsidy programs as well as resident support services.
+Debbie attended the University of Maine.

 Robert E. Bernardin – Director of Acquisitions

-Mr. Bernardin has over 15 years experience in the acquisition, rehabilitation and management of multi-family housing, including the last six years with The Caleb Group.
+Rob Bernardin has over 20 years experience in the acquisition, rehabilitation and management of multi-family housing, including the last six years with The Caleb Group.
 He was a principal at Bernardin Properties LLP, a partnership that purchased, renovated and managed multi-family housing on the north shore of Massachusetts.
 Prior to that, he served as a Vice President in the Credit Financing function at the Bank of Boston.
-Mr. Bernardin holds B.A. in Economics from Merrimack College and a M.B.A. with a Concentration in Finance from Bentley College.
+Rob holds B.A. in Economics from Merrimack College and a M.B.A. with a Concentration in Finance from Bentley College.

 Marianne McDermott – Director of Development and Public Relations

-Ms. McDermott has more than 15 years of non-profit management experience working in higher education, the arts and public education.
+Marianne McDermott has more than 25 years of non-profit management experience working in higher education, the arts and public education.
 She has experience in grant writing, cultivation, public relations, audience development, program development and implementation and project management.
 She has a B.A. in Economics from Mount Holyoke College with a minor in Art History.
-Ms. McDermott has an equally long volunteer career working with RAW Art in Lynn, her alma mater, her church and the Swampscott schools.
-She is a trustee of the Swampscott Public Library and is a member of the Swampscott Affordable Housing Trust.
+Marianne has an equally long volunteer career working with RAW Art in Lynn, her alma mater, her church and the Swampscott schools.
+She was a trustee of the Swampscott Public Library and is a member of the Swampscott Affordable Housing Trust.

-Ms. Turner has worked in residential, commercial and construction accounting for over 16 years most recently at a large regional corporation.
+Wendy Thomas has worked in residential, commercial and construction accounting for over 20 years most recently at a large regional corporation.
 She has a B.S. and M.B.A. with a concentration in Accounting from Salem State University.
 She grew up in Swampscott and now resides in Marblehead with her family.
-Ms. Turner grew up in a family of nine children whose parents were foster parents to 43 babies over the years.
+Wendy grew up in a family of nine children whose parents were foster parents to 43 babies over the years.